rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 **Note:** This document is not normative nor endorsed by the UCG WG.
 It is maintained by @RalfJung to reflect what is currently implemented in [Miri].

+This is not a guide!
+It is more of a reference.
-For more background on the how and why of Stacked Borrows, see this [blog post on the first implementation][stacked-borrows-1] and this [follow-up][stacked-borrows-2].
+For a more guide-like introduction of Stacked Borrows, see this [blog post on the first implementation][stacked-borrows-1] and this [follow-up][stacked-borrows-2].
 Also see some [notes from a discussion at the 2019 Rust All-Hands][all-hands].

 [Miri]: https://github.com/solson/miri/